bzliu94/cs61a_fa07/README.md

 Works with UCB Scheme.

+Course is about LISt Processing and survey of many ideas in computer science regularized to use one syntactic-structure-less language, taking advantage of the language's bias towards transparency and modularity.

 ## How to use with Ubuntu 64-bit 16.04 LTS

 1. If you don't mind not building from source, prepare the STk binary.